Cart

 We stand behind Helix mattresses because they consistently deliver on their promise of a cooler sleep.
 These mattresses have gone through rigorous testing for their cooling capabilities, earning high scores in temperature control and breathability.
 Their hybrid design is a key reason for their success.
 By combining layers of specialized foam with a core of individually wrapped coils, Helix creates a mattress with superior airflow.
 This structure is crucial for moving heat away from the surface and maintaining a cool, comfortable environment while you rest.
 It’s a thoughtful design that makes a real difference for hot sleepers.

-How Different Materials Affect Sleep Temperature
+How Mattress Materials Impact Your Sleep Temperature

 When you're shopping for a cooling mattress, the materials inside are what truly matter.
 It’s easy to get lost in marketing terms, but what makes a mattress cool comes down to a few key components.
 Some materials are naturally breathable, while others are engineered to pull heat away from your body.
 Knowing the difference will help you find a bed that actually delivers on its promise of a cooler night's sleep.
 Let's look at how different materials work to keep you from overheating.